drawshield/Blazon-Parser/README.md

 Makefile - Is a standard makefile

 test.sh - Is a bash script that allows for interactive testing from the command line

+blazonML.xsd - An XML Schema document describing the Abstract Syntax Tree created by the parser

 ## Notes